openbabel/openbabel.github.io/pages/Frequently_Asked_Questions.md

 -   example files in the new file format and in some other format

 The latter obviously is the easiest with text file formats.
 Binary files take some time to reverse engineer without documentation or working code.
 Also consider pointing developers to this FAQ and the “What's in it for me?” section.

+### When I convert from SMILES to MOL2/PDB/etc., why are all of the coordinates zero?

+The SMILES format contains 2D information on the molecule.
+That is, it says which atoms are connected to which other atoms, and what type of bonds are present.
+MOL2, PDB and several other formats contain 3D coordinate information not present in the SMILES format.
+Since Open Babel does not attempt to generate 3D structure by default, all of the coordinates are set to zero.
+However, it is possible to generate 3D structure with the release of [Open Babel 2.2.0](/Open_Babel_2.2.0 "wikilink") using the --gen3d option.

 ### What doesn't Open Babel support yet?